 Full-time Trauma Faculty: 2

-Brief Description of Program: The goal of the fellowship is to provide a comprehensive educational experience in orthopedic trauma.
-The fellow will refine his or her skills in the management of the orthopedic and polytrauma patient, including prioritizing treatment and rehabilitation.
+Brief Description of Program: Our fellowship’s goal is to provide each of our fellows a comprehensive educational experience in orthopaedic trauma.
+We are an intimate program as our fellows work one on with the core faculty on a daily basis.
+The fellow will refine his or her skills in the management of the orthopaedic and polytrauma patient, including prioritizing treatment and rehabilitation.
 The fellow will develop surgical skills in the treatment of basic and complex fractures, acute trauma care, post traumatic reconstructions of malunions, nonunions, infections, pelvic and acetabular fractures, small wire techniques, and internal and external fixators used in reconstruction.
-The close proximity to Fort Benning US Army Base and Maneuver Center of Excellence, which includes the US Army Infantry and Armor Schools and home to over 70,000 soldiers and civilians, allows for unique opportunities to treat complex fractures and injuries sustained during specialized military training.
+Dr. Floyd is the pelvic and acetabular specialist.
+Dr. Antekeier is a Pediatric Spinal deformity specialist.
+They both are active in the coverage of Piedmont Columbus Midtown Medical Center (PCM) (level II that functions as de facto Level I).
+They both participate in the daily morning report/educational conference where new patients are discussed, treatment plans are formulated and post operative reviews and critiques are made.
+Drs.
+David Gloystein and Fred Flandry (both OTA members) participate in the call schedule.
+All faculty are members of the Hughston Clinic (therefore are private practice and fellowship trained in their field.)
+Our isolated metropolitan area provides a mix of blunt and penetrating injuries.
+The close proximity to Fort Moore US Army Base and Maneuver Center of Excellence, which includes the US Army Infantry and Armor Schools and home to over 70,000 soldiers and civilians, allows for unique opportunities to treat complex fractures and injuries sustained during specialized military training.

 Qualifications of Applicant: Applicant should have successfully completed an ACGME accredited orthopedic residency program before the academic year for which the application applies.
-The applicant should be board certified or board eligible and able to obtain medical licensure in the State of Georgia.
+The applicant should be board certified or board eligible and able to obtain a full unrestricted medical license in Georgia and obtain staff privileges at PCM.
+If you require a U.S. Visa in order to work, we are unable to accommodate at this time.
+Please do not apply.
 Although, not a requirement, applicants having or obtaining medical licensure in the State of Alabama will have the added benefit of additional surgical experience with Fred Flandry, MD at Jack Hughston Memorial Hospital.
 The application process is conducted through the SF Match (www.sfmatch.org) residency and fellowship matching program.

-Research Award: Raymond Long, MD presented his research “The Posterolateral Approach for Fixation of Posterior Malleolar Fractures” at the Orthopaedic Trauma Association’s national meeting held in Vancouver, BC, Canada.
+Research Award: Raymond Long, MD (Class of 2016-2017) presented his research “The Posterolateral Approach for Fixation of Posterior Malleolar Fractures” at the Orthopaedic Trauma Association’s national meeting held in Vancouver, BC, Canada.
 Dr. Long’s research video was selected as a top-three finalist from a host of submissions.
-To view the video, click here.
+Video can be viewed at this link: click here.

 Call responsibility as primary staff: Call is with faculty.